The Best Restaurants in the City of London

 They do steak.
 Excellently.
 That much, you’ll already know.
 What you might not be aware of, however, is that in this branch they also serve ports by the glass, power bourbon-cornflake breakfast shakes, and a couple of exclusive menu tweaks.
 All housed within a classy, wood-panelled Gentlemen’s Club-style set-up.

-Never was a restaurant less aptly named, for here the eggs are decidedly good, and come lolling about on smashed up burger hash, scrambled in chipotle-spiced breakfast tacos, and nestled on avocado, for those who don’t fancy a coronary with their bottomless mimosas.
+One of the more indulgent restaurants in the City of London, this place is terribly named – for here the eggs are decidedly good, and come lolling about on smashed up burger hash, scrambled in chipotle-spiced breakfast tacos, and nestled on avocado, for those who don’t fancy a coronary with their bottomless mimosas.

 If you’re going to serve some of the best Provençal cuisine in London, doing so in a double-height, sunlit dining room with romantic, secluded dining booths shaded by olive trees and fresh lavender isn’t the worst idea.
 And they’ve thoughtfully popped it on top of Baranis, so you can pop down for a round of pétanque afterwards.